-Letters About Literature 2013
+Letters About Literature

-Letters About Literature 2013
+New Mexico’s Letters About Literature 2016

-Readers in grades 4-10 wrote a personal letter to an author explaining how his or her work shaped their perspective on the world or themselves.
-Students could write about works of fiction, nonfiction, or poetry.
-Entries in Spanish were accepted and translated for the New Mexico judges.
+Readers in grades 4-12 write a personal letter to an author explaining how his or her work shaped their perspective on the world or themselves.
+Students may write about works of fiction, nonfiction, or poetry.
+Entries in Spanish were accepted and will be translated for the New Mexico judges.
 Letter writers compete at three levels: Level I is grades 4-6; Level II is grades 7-8; and Level III is grades 9-12.

 Letters About Literature is sponsored by the New Mexico State Library, a division of the Department of Cultural Affairs.
 Letters About Literature is also sponsored by The Center for the Book at the Library of Congress.